Quantum Event Learning and Gentle Random Measurements: Introduction

 and let $\accept{k}$ be the probability that at least one measurement accepts during $k$ repetitions of this process (equivalently, the probability that not all measurements reject), so

 Then

-\end{thm} This theorem shows that randomly ordered sequences of measurements are ``Gentle" in expectation, provided the expectation is taken over all possible orderings.
-As a consequence, we see that phenomenon similar to the Anti-Zeno Effect do not occur in randomly ordered measurements. \Cref{sec:technicals,sec:blended_measurements} of this paper develops some key ideas which are used in the proof of \Cref{thm:random_gentle_total_accept} (an overview of these ideas is given in \Cref{subsec:methods}). \Cref{sec:random_measurements} proves this theorem.
+\end{thm} This theorem shows that randomly ordered sequences of measurements are ``gentle'' in expectation, provided the expectation is taken over all possible orderings.
+As a consequence, we find that phenomenon similar to the Anti-Zeno Effect are not likely to occur in randomly ordered measurements. \Cref{sec:technicals,sec:blended_measurements} of this paper develops some key ideas which are used in the proof of \Cref{thm:random_gentle_total_accept} (an overview of these ideas is given in \Cref{subsec:methods}). \Cref{sec:random_measurements} proves this theorem.

 In the later half of this paper we use the techniques used to prove \Cref{thm:random_gentle_total_accept} to study several Event Learning problems.
-In \Cref{sec:Quantum_OR} we consider the Quantum OR problem, and prove correctness of Aaronson's original Quantum OR algorithm, resolving the last unanswered question from Ref.~\cite{aaronson2006qma}. \begin{thm} Let $\cM = \{M_1, M_2, ... , M_m\}$ be a set of two outcome projective measurements.
+In \Cref{sec:Quantum_OR} we consider the Quantum OR problem, and prove correctness of Aaronson's original Quantum OR algorithm, resolving the last unanswered question from Ref.~\cite{aaronson2006qma}. \begin{thm}[Random Measurements Solve Quantum OR] Let $\cM = \{M_1, M_2, \ldots , M_m\}$ be a set of two outcome projective measurements.
 Let $\rho$ be a state such that either there exists an $i \in [m]$ with $\Tr[M_i \rho] > 1- \epsilon$ (Case 1) or $\sum_i \Tr[M_i \rho] \leq \delta$ (Case 2).
-Then consider the process where $m$ measurements are chosen (with replacement) at random from $\cM$ and applied in sequence to a quantum system initially in state $\rho$: in Case 1, some measurement in the sequence accepts with probability at least $(1-\epsilon)^2/\textbf{4.5}$; in Case 2, the probability of any measurement accepting is at most $\textbf{2}\delta$. \end{thm}
+Then consider the process where $m$ measurements are chosen (with replacement) at random from $\cM$ and applied in sequence to a quantum system initially in state $\rho$: in Case 1, some measurement in the sequence accepts with probability at least $(1-\epsilon)^2/4.5$; in Case 2, the probability of any measurement accepting is at most $\textbf{2}\delta$. \end{thm}

-We also give a Quantum OR procedure which performs better than the random measurement procedure, and which can be used when the measurements $M_1, ..., M_m$ are not projective.
+We also give a Quantum OR procedure which performs better than the random measurement procedure, and which can be used when the measurements $M_1, \ldots, M_m$ are not projective.
 However this procedure requires more complicated measurements than the random measurement procedure above.